ItsVen/DingOnProjectileHit/README.md

 # Ding On Projectile Hit

-This is a simple clientside mod that plays the _ENTITY_ARROW_HIT_PLAYER_ sound when mobs are hit by projectiles like arrows.
+This is a simple server-side mod that plays the _ENTITY_ARROW_HIT_PLAYER_ sound when mobs are hit by projectiles like arrows.

 Here is a video of the mod in action: